 Enjoy your ice cream as you walk the last few blocks to Gladstone’s Land.
 As one of the oldest buildings in the area, this 17th-century merchant house attracts tourists from all over.

-Gladstone’s Land gets included in almost any Scotland itinerary, thanks to its hand-painted Renaissance interior and well-preserved exterior.
+Gladstone’s Land gets included in almost any Edinburgh itinerary, thanks to its hand-painted Renaissance interior and well-preserved exterior.